-With the Autumn Budget under a week away, more people have been taking action to prepare their finances before any big changes.
+With the Autumn Budget this week, more people have been taking action to prepare their finances before any big changes.

 While rumours are coming in thick and fast, it’s important not to let Budget anxiety force you into something that’s not right for you.

-Instead, it’s worth focusing on steps you can take now that will benefit your finances, no matter what comes out of the Budget next week.
+Instead, it’s worth focusing on steps you can take now that will benefit your finances, no matter what comes out of the Budget.
 You could consider bringing forward any contributions you have already planned.

 Here are five moves HL clients have been making this tax year and ahead of the Budget.